springfuse/springfuse.github.com/documentation/configuration.md

 This configuration file allows you to override conventions and control more precisely what is generated.
 For example, you may want to rename some variables, make some associations bidirectional, change a type, etc.

-Here are the main configuration points (this is a work in progress):
+Here are the main configuration points:

 * [Inline documentation through XSD](#xsd)
 * [Entity ID](#entity_id)